-Hardware Firewalls are available for Dedicated and Cloud servers with Liquid Web.
+Hardware Firewalls are available for Dedicated Servers and VPS Servers with Liquid Web.
 Our hardware firewalls are designed to provide the most robust security for your servers by default.
 They can also be modified to suit your specific needs, allowing or blocking IP addresses and ranges to your server or specific ports.

 Off-Site Server Backups are available with Liquid Web.
 For most customers, Guardian backups will be the preferred method for backing up your server and files.
 Guardian can backup databases, specific files and folders, or everything!